limads/bayes/README.md

 - `distr::VonMises` for circular continuous outcomes and directional priors.

-Instancing a single distribution object allow just sampling and calculating summary statistics from its currently-set parameter vector.
+Creating a single distribution object allow just sampling and calculating summary statistics from its currently-set parameter vector.
 You will be able to build more complex probabilistic models by conditioning any `Distribution` implementor on another valid target distribution:

 ```rust
 let b = Bernoulli::new(100, None).condition(Beta::new(1,1));